 Review the VA rating decision letter and the rating explanation.
 Check if the rating says “permanent and total” or that the VA will not require further exams.
 Call the VA at 1-800-827-1000 if you have trouble understanding the VA award letter.

 A Surviving Spouse May Be Entitled to Certain VA Benefits if the Veteran Dies

-Surviving spouses who were married to veterans with 100% total disability ratings are permitted to apply for VA Dependency and Indemnity Compensation (DIC) after the death of the veteran.
+A surviving spouse who was married to a veteran with a 100% permanent and total disability rating can apply for VA Dependency and Indemnity Compensation after the veteran’s death.

 Joe Wallace is a 13-year veteran of the United States Air Force and a former reporter for Air Force Television News